wzljerry/Blockchain-based-Edge-Resource-Sharing-for-Metaverse/README.md

 # How to run this project?

-1. We can run both python file or ipynb files directly after setting the parameter.
+1. We can run both python or ipynb files directly after setting the parameter.
 2. We can run main.py in MTA_QL directly.

 # Problem Description